Australia national rugby union team: 2010s

-Following the Wallabies' defeat to the British & Irish Lions in their 2013 tour, and with a winning rate of 58.1%, a poor 3–15 record against the All Blacks, Deans came under increasing pressure to keep his coaching position.
+In 2012 they were unsuccessful in their attempt to win the first edition of The Rugby Championship.
+The tournament replaced the Tri-Nations series following the addition of Argentina.

+After the Wallabies' defeat to the British & Irish Lions in their 2013 tour, a winning rate of 58.1%, and a poor 3–15 record against the All Blacks, Robbie Deans came under increasing pressure to keep his coaching position.
 Deans resigned in July 2013, ending his six-year tenure as head coach of the Wallabies.
 During his tenure, Deans coached the Wallabies on 74 occasions winning 43 times, losing 29 and drawing twice.
 He had won just three times against their main rivals, the All Blacks, with one draw in 2012.
 However, he left with a good record against the Springboks, with 9 wins from 14.
-Highlights during his tenure as coach included leading the Wallabies to a Tri Nations championship in 2011 and to a 3rd-place finish in the 2011 Rugby World Cup.
+Highlights during his tenure as coach included leading the Wallabies to a Tri-Nations championship in 2011 and to a 3rd-place finish in the 2011 Rugby World Cup.